benjaminy/TenaciousCalf/README.md

   make it easier to write parallel software without going insane in the pit of data races, deadlocks and atomicity violations.

-Of course there are also the cool application-level things you have always been able to do with persistent structures:
+Of course persistent data structures have always had other cool tricks up their sleave:

+* They generally have better asymptotics than array-based structures for fancy operations like concatenation and slicing
-* Easy undo functionality
+* They simplify the implementation of undo functionality
-* Easy backtracking algorithms and "what-if" analysis
+* They simplify the implementation of backtracking algorithms and "what-if" analysis
 * &hellip;

 If you're not familiar with persistent data structures, Rich Hickey has some great broad introduction presentations up on youtube and infoq.

-As awesome as traditional persistent data structures are, they do have some serious performance costs relative to more conventional mutable structures.
-There are three primary factors behind these costs:
+Researchers have done amazing work discovering persistent data structures that match (or come close to matching) their mutable cousins in terms of asymoptotics.
+Unfortunately, textbook persistent structures typically have very high constant-factor overhead compared to the aforementioned cousins.
+The reasons for this overhead are:

 * Persistent structures tend to be pointer-heavy.
 This is essential, not incidental.
-Persistent structures must be split up into relatively small pieces connected by pointers to keep the cost of persistent updates down to a dull roar.
-This has two consequences:
+Large persistent structures must be split up into relatively small objects to keep the cost of persistent updates down to a dull roar.
+This has two related but distinct consequences:
-  * Application data density in a persistent structure is lower than in its mutable cousin; in some cases, much lower.
+  * Application data density in a persistent structure is low; in some cases _very_ low.
 Application data density matters a lot, because it has a direct impact on how efficiently an application uses every level of the memory hierarchy, from L1 cache to secondary storage paging.
+[Here](/Documentation/linked_list.md) is a cute little microbenchmark exercise that illustrates the importance of data density.
   * It typically takes a least a few sequentially-dependent memory loads to get to the data your application is interested in.
 Each of these loads is an opportunity to miss at each level of the memory